joergklein/docker-hugo/README.md

 system such as Gitlab CI to build your content prior to bundling it into a standalone webserver container such as `httpd:alpine`.

-#### Please Update to Hugo Version 0.48 and later

-Hugo 0.48 is built with the brand new Go 1.11.
-On the technical side this means that Hugo now uses Go Modules for the build.
-The big new functional thing in Go 1.11 for Hugo is added support for variable overwrites.

 ### Prerequisites

 The image is based on the following directory structure: